-Reverse Innovation is the strategy of innovating in emerging (or developing) markets and then distributing/marketing these innovations in developed markets.
+Reverse Innovation (also called frugal innovation or trickle-up innovation) is the strategy of innovating in emerging (or developing) markets and then distributing/marketing these innovations in developed markets.
 Many companies are developing products in emerging countries like China and India and then distributing them globally.

 Who coined or introduced the ‘reverse innovation’ concept?